May 13, 2026

 Weight loss will differ from person to person based on starting weight, dosage, and adherence to a healthy lifestyle.
 That said, research does provide clues as to how quickly weight loss happens on tirzepatide.
 One study found that adults with obesity lost about 9 lb after 30 days on tirzepatide.

-At Midi, clinicians typically target 1 to 2 lb weight loss per week as we titrate your medication dosing.
-Clinicians also start at low doses to minimize side effects, and go up monthly on dosing until you are achieving weight loss at 1 to 2 lbs per week.
-Note some patients with more insulin resistance will not lose weight until on the slightly higher dosing in the second or third month.
+At Midi, clinicians typically target 1 to 2 lb of weight loss per week as we titrate your medication dosing.
+Clinicians also start at low doses to minimize side effects, and go up monthly on dosing until you are achieving weight loss at 1 to 2 lb per week.
+Note that some people with more insulin resistance will not lose weight until they're on the slightly higher dose in the second or third month.

 Which weight loss injection is best?